Clean discolored and yellowed toys with these tips

 Why old plastic turns yellow

-This yellowing occurs thanks to a flame retardant that bromine and which has been used in those old ABS plastics.
+This yellowing occurs thanks to a flame retardant that bromine is called, and which was used in those old ABS plastics.

 When exposed to UV light, those bromine molecules can destabilize and leak to the surface, causing the plastic to turn yellow (or even brown if left in the sun long enough).

-Modern plastics have improved chemistry, so this process isn't happening, but those old 80s toys aren't so lucky.
+Modern plastics have improved chemistry, so this process does not happen, but that old one does toys from the 80s is not so lucky.

 Different retro toys will turn yellow at different rates than others, even from the same product line.